mvolkmann/blog/src/dart.md

 also support a `skip` named parameter for skipping execution of a test or entire group of tests.
 It works the same way as does in the `expect` function.
+Unfortunately, because named parameters must follow positional ones, the `skip` parameter must appear after the body of the `test` or `group` which makes it difficult to spot when reading code.

 To run all the tests in a project, enter `dart test`.
 This is a bit slow the first time it is run,